USI-Showroom/WarpMe/README.md

 * In Visual Studio right click on the project "barycentricMapping" within the solution, and select "set as startup project"
 * Press the play button to compile and run
 * If it complains about missing dll's, open the bin/Debug or bin/Release folder and copy all the necessary dll's from QT_PATH/bin (e.g., C:\\Qt\\5.7\\msvc2015\\bin).

+# Run @ USI #

+* Turn the screen in portrait mode (buttons on the bottom)
+* Attach the webcam on the velcro (right)
+* Plug the printer
+* Use the user warpme, and run the shortcut on desktop